-Witnessing the event seemed to leave McFadden with a case of post traumatic stress disorder, and because he recounts it in detail, it left me with feelings of unease for several days.
+Witnessing the event seemed to leave McFadden with a case of post-traumatic stress disorder, and because he recounts it in detail, it left me with feelings of unease for several days.

 Thanks, in part, to bribing his judges, McFadden was eventually released on December 28, 2000.
-He returned to England, and the most recent information I found on him was that he has since been living and working in Tanzania.
+He returned to England, and the most recent information I found was that he has since been living and working in Tanzania.

-But since my attempt, I've already heard of at least one group of tourists who were not allowed to leave before being robbed of their possessions.
+But since my attempt, I've heard of at least one group of tourists who were not allowed to leave before being robbed of their possessions.
 In other words, bring a little cash and leave the camera and phone at the hostel.